-On units fitted with the 7751TG2-HD Test generator card there are 16 identical menus to set the audio signal for each of the audio channels in each group.
-The individual audio groups are enabled using the by the HTG Aud Group menu items.
+There are 16 identical menus to set the audio signal for each of the audio channels in each group.
+The individual audio groups are enabled using the HTG Aud Group menu items.

 For the sake of simplicity only the menu item for channel 1 is described in the manual.